Projection-based model-order reduction via graph autoencoders suited for unstructured meshes: Conclusions and future work

 \section{Conclusions and future work}

 In this paper, we present GD-LSPG, a PMOR method that leverages a graph autoencoder architecture to perform model reduction directly on unstructured meshes.
 The graph autoencoder is constructed by first generating a hierarchy of reduced graphs to emulate the compressive capabilities of CNNs.
 Next, message passing operations are trained for each layer in the hierarchy of reduced graphs to emulate the filtering capabilities of CNNs.
-In an online stage, the graph autoencoder is leveraged to perform a nonlinear manifold least-squares Petrov-Galerkin projection to obtain solutions to parameter sets not seen during training.
+In an online stage, the graph autoencoder is leveraged to perform a nonlinear manifold LSPG projection to obtain solutions to parameter sets not seen during training.
+We investigate the interpretability of such solutions by analyzing the Jacobian of the decoder.